-You can easily organize your apps by using the Contacts app itself.
+You can easily organize your contacts by using the Contacts app.
 This is a great option if you’re running low on storage and can’t install any more apps.

 How to Merge Duplicate Contacts

-The reason why your contact list is so long is you probably have one friend with various entries.
-For example, one entry could be his current email address, another his old email address, etc.
+A reason your contact list is so long is that you may have one friend with various entries.
+For example, one entry could be their current email address, and old email address, etc.

-To merge all the entries you have of the same person, open the Contacts app and go to Settings.
-Under the section “Manage and back up contacts,” the third option down will be “Merge duplicate contacts.”
+To merge all the entries you have of the same person, open the Contacts app and tap on the hamburger menu located at the top left and select the “Merge and fix” option.

-There’s really not a right or wrong way to have your contacts displayed.
-They can either appear by their first or last name, and that’s something you can easily do in the stock Contacts app.
+There’s really no right or wrong way to have your contacts displayed.
+They can either appear by their first or last name (surname), and that’s something you can easily do in the stock Contacts app.